Content from Working With Variables

 That’s much better!
 Now the plot actually communicates something.
 As we expected, this figure tells us way more than the numbers we had seen in the previous section.

-Let’s have a look at two other statistics: the maximum and minimum inflammation per day across all patients.
+Let’s have a look at the maximum inflammation per day across all patients.

 Scripts